kensanata/just-halberds/Knives.md

 to decide what the range of power levels is going to look like.
 A good range would be from 1 to 5.
 An Education-11 Fire-5 Pyromancer is able to pass a difficult check with 3d6 ≤ 16 with 98% chance of success.
-Thus between 1 and 5, we have the entire span of talents: First Aid-1 is good enough to do the job of a field medic, but only a First Aid-3 or Healing-3 will save a man doomed to die.
+Thus the entire span of talents fits into the range from 1 to 5: First Aid-1 is good enough to do the job of a field medic, but only a First Aid-3 or Healing-3 will save a man doomed to die.
 Similarly, a sorceress with Fire-5 knows the secrets of Muspelheim and has spoken with Sutr, the lord of fire.

 ![Men with polearms gather beneath a flag](images/Urs_Graf_Versammlung_von_Reisläufern,_(1515).jpg) Mercenaries gathering (1515), by Urs Graf
 {: .pic .right }

 *World changing events*.
-The world we care about is the setting of the game.
-If the players aren’t changing it, it changes of its own accord.
+If the players aren’t changing the setting, it changes of its own accord.
 This is why you shouldn’t invest too much in the present state of affairs.
 Instead of thinking about the 28 cousins of the duke, invest some time in 4 cousins of the duke and be ready to overthrow the duke and his family.

 To foreshadow this, make sure that you occasionally mention how things used to be different.
 Remember how quickly times change.
 Here are